Happy new year!

 Anecdotally, however, many report having luck purchasing airline gift cards and having those reimbursed.
 For example, last year I purchased two $100 American Airlines gift cards, and they were reimbursed three days later.

 I had similar luck the year before, whereby the amounts were reimbursed within a few days.

 The American Express forum on FlyerTalk has individual threads dedicated to reimbursement reports for each airline, including Alaska, American, Delta, Southwest, United, and US Airways.
 As you can see, anecdotally these credits can be used for a wide variety of things, from lounge memberships, to cancellation fees, to status challenge fees, to (in many cases) gift cards.

 Anyway, I just purchased two $100 American Airlines gift cards and will report back on whether they get reimbursed.
 This is why the $450 annual fee on the Platinum card is no big deal to me for the first year — the airline fee credit is based on a calendar year, while the annual fee is based on the card member year, so it’s easy to squeeze two airline fee credits out of a single annual fee.
-And beyond that it essentially lowers the annual fee on the Platinum Card to $250 per year after that, which I find worthwhile for all the benefits.
+And beyond that it essentially lowers my out of pocket on the Platinum Card to $250 per year after that, which I find worthwhile for all the benefits.